Diagnosis of Depression in Dubai

 Depression is one of the most common psychiatric disorders, yet it can be challenging to diagnose.
 There are no blood tests or brain scans that confirm it.
-Instead, diagnosis is based on clinical evaluation.
+Instead, diagnosis of depression is based on clinical evaluation.

 Diagnosing Depression at CHMC in Dubai